 Margaret recalls her time in service through many interesting stories she has published online through her Facebook page and other forums.
 Her words give great insight into the woman she was and shines a light on her sassy yet strong-minded, stubborn and humble personality.
 She writes in great detail of her memorable experiences from her time in service including stories of heart-break and loss and unforgettable experiences such as the pilots taking her for “flips” in aircraft.
 She describes her three years in the WAAAF as “difficult in lots of ways” but remembers her service life as a wonderful experience.
 Margaret’s son Steve says “despite being 98 years old when she died, she still retained all her faculties and her memory was phenomenal on most things.
 She was a humble person in herself but very proud of her family.
 She inculcated this mindset into me and I passed this on down to my four children.
 Whilst it is 4 months since she passed, I miss her greatly and sorely miss our banter with each other.”

-CPL Margaret Clarke sadly passed away in June this year.
+CPL Margaret Clarke sadly passed away in June of 2022.
 By naming this award in her honour we endeavour to keep her memory and passions alive.